Date: 10 November 2017. Glass Dishes

 I used to not care for spicy foods.

 Now I prefer hot stuff.
-I've changed.
-Bland hotdogs won't work for me.
+I have changed.
+Bland hotdogs will not work for me.

 Buddy on the other hand will eat the bland cheap hotdogs...